Julie Benz: Career

 Benz appeared on The Soup with Joel McHale.
 Benz next took a recurring role on Desperate Housewives as Robin Gallagher, a stripper with a heart of gold and a master's degree in education who gets offered the chance to transition into a more legitimate career.
 The character of Robin is further developed when the audience discovers she is a lesbian and begins an affair with housewife Katherine Mayfair (Dana Delany).
 After the fourth season finale of Dexter, in which her character is murdered, Benz returned for the fifth-season premiere in a flashback scene.

 In early 2010, ABC announced that Benz had landed a lead role as Stephanie Powell in the network's drama pilot No Ordinary Family.
-Production of the series commenced the following May and it premiered on September 28, 2010, as part of the 2010–11 season.
-On May 13, 2011, No Ordinary Family was cancelled after one season with only 20 episodes filmed.
+Production of the series commenced in May and it premiered in September 2010, as part of the 2010–11 season.
+In May 2011 No Ordinary Family was cancelled after one season with only 20 episodes filmed.

 In 2011, she was cast in the new CBS TV show A Gifted Man.
 Originally a co-star, she was later downgraded to a recurring role.
 A Gifted Man was cancelled by CBS in May 2012 after one season of 16 episodes.
 She was cast in the television film Ricochet as Elise Laird.
 Benz played the lead female role, Mayor Amanda Rosewater, in the science fiction series Defiance and also starred in the film Supremacy and the unaired TV pilot Middle Ages.

 In 2015, Benz landed a recurring role in the CBS series Hawaii Five-O, playing the latest team member and Chin Ho's girlfriend, Abby Dunn.
 She also starred in the television film Charming Christmas.

-In 2021, she starred in the acclaimed TV series Love, Victor.
+In 2021, she guest-starred in the TV series Love, Victor.

 Personal life

 Benz married actor John Kassir on May 30, 1998.
 She filed for divorce in December 2007.

-In 2011, she became engaged to Rich Orosco, and they married on May 5, 2012.
+In 2011, she became engaged to Rich Orosco.
+They married on May 5, 2012.